kubernetes/enhancements/keps/sig-node/606-compute-device-assignment/README.md

 ### Upgrade / Downgrade Strategy

-With gRPC the version is part of the service name old versions and new versions should always be served and listened by the kubelet
+With gRPC the version is part of the service name.
+Old versions and new versions should always be served and listened by the kubelet.

 To a cluster admin upgrading to the newest API version, means upgrading Kubernetes to a newer version as well as upgrading the monitoring component.

-To a vendor

-Changes in the API should always be backwards compatible.
+To a vendor changes in the API should always be backwards compatible.

 Downgrades here are related to downgrading the plugin